jzafrap/metatransactions/README.md

 # Involved artifacts:

-1) MetaTransactionProvider: is a smart contract that acts as a proxy, and provide some methods for signature verifying and execution of call to 3d party smart contract methods.
+1) MetaTransactionProvider: is a smart contract that acts as a proxy, and provides some methods for signature verifying and execution of call to 3d party smart contract methods.

 2) MockVault: is the smart contract which methods we want to call, without the caller have to pay the fees.
 It has two simple methods used in the tests.